Link

 Limitations SimpleFOClibrary’s alignment procedure

-This is a quiet standard procedure, and probably one of the most simple ones.
+This is a standard procedure, and probably one of the most simple ones.
 But there are certainly limitations.
-The biggest downside is, as we are only doing one measurement it can happen that the rotor due to some physical imperfections (or sometimes just friction) does not go exactly to 90 degrees but some angle close to it.
-So in that case the force generated by the motor will not be 100 efficient because we will not be able to maintain \(sin(90) = 1\).
+The biggest downside is, it can happen that the rotor, due to some physical imperfections, (or sometimes just friction) does not go exactly to 90 degrees but some angle close to it.
+Since we are only performing one measurement, we will not know that this angle is incorrect.
+So in that case the force generated by the motor will be less efficient because we will not be able to maintain \(sin(90) = 1\).
 This could be avoided by taking multiple measurements and doing some averaging or some more fancy statistics.

-The other downside of course is that if we do the calibration only once at the init, we are absolutely unaware if something happens in during the operation of your motor.
-If the sensor drifts, it could be potentially possible to account for the change in the alignment, but at the moment we do not implement such a feature.
+The other downside of course is that if we do the calibration only once at the init, we are absolutely unaware if something happens during the operation of the motor.
+If the sensor drifts, it could be possible to account for the change in the alignment, but at the moment we do not implement such a feature.